NikhilaRao1/medical-imaging-book/CONTRIBUTING.md

-## ✏️ How to Edit the Textbook (Contributor Guide)
+## ✏️ Contributing to the Textbook

-This textbook uses a simple GitHub-based editing system.

-### 1. Direct Editing (Fast Method)
-Each chapter can be edited directly using GitHub:
+This textbook is built on GitHub, so editing is pretty straightforward and can be done directly in your browser.

+---

+### 📝 Quick way to edit chapters

+You can edit chapters directly here:

 - Chapter 1: https://github.com/nikhilarao1/medical-imaging-book/edit/main/chapter1.md
 - Chapter 2: https://github.com/nikhilarao1/medical-imaging-book/edit/main/chapter2.md

-Steps:
-1. Open the link
-2. Click the ✏️ edit button
-3. Make changes in Markdown
-4. Click “Commit changes”
+Just open a link, click the ✏️ edit button, make your changes, and hit **Commit changes**.

 ---

-### 2. Review-Based Editing (Recommended System)

-To ensure quality control, we use a **two-step review process**:
+### 🔄 How changes are handled

+To keep things organized as more people contribute:

+- Small edits can be made directly through GitHub
-- Contributors make edits in the `tentative-edits` branch
+- Larger or experimental changes go through the `tentative-edits` branch
-- Changes are reviewed before being merged into `main`
+- Those changes are reviewed before being merged into the main version of the textbook
-- Only approved edits appear on the live textbook

 ---

-### 3. Images and Figures
+### 🖼️ Adding figures

+- Images go in the `/images` folder
-- Figures must be AI-generated or properly cited
+- Figures should be either AI-generated or properly sourced
-- All images should be added to the `/images` folder
-- Each figure must include a caption and description
+- Every figure should include a short caption explaining it

----

-### 4. Key Principle
-All contributions should be:
-- Clear
-- Traceable
-- Reviewable before publishing